vahidhedayati/termssh/README.md

 Auto discover method 1 -a

-# termssh -r -w 4 -a prod ta ml
+# termssh -r -w 4 -n "prod_mail" -a prod ta ml

 {which will rediscover 4 windows per tab and load londonstct01{a-z}ml and londonsapa01{a-z}ml mail servers so long as it found them

+This will now be called layout prod_mail

 Auto discover method 2 -ad